 Health Education in Schools

-The AAFP supports the principle that health education should be included in the curriculum of grades K through 12 and continued in the community through adult education programs.
+The AAFP supports the inclusion of health education in the curriculum of grades K through 12 and continued health education in the community through adult education programs.

 Students at all levels should be provided opportunities to:

 - Obtain accurate information on health, illness, and illness prevention.

 - Obtain accurate information on health topics most relevant to the student population, such as substance abuse, sexual abuse, intimate partner violence, suicide, safety, nutrition, obesity, eating disorders, sexual activity, teenage pregnancy, sexually transmitted infections, mental health, family violence, risk-taking behavior, coping with peer pressure and stress.

 - Gain understanding of growth and development from conception through adulthood.